SCSSantos/SCSSantos/README.md

 - 👋 Hi, I’m @SCSSantos
-- 👀 I’m interested in Dashboards, Business Analytics and Organic Treats for dogs
+- 👀 I’m interested in Dashboards, Business Analytics anda Data Analytics and Organic Treats for dogs
 - 🌱 I’m currently learning Data Analytics and Project Management
 - 💞️ I’m looking to collaborate on a Data Analytics project
 - 📫 How to reach me: sandra.c.silva.santos@gmail.com